zesk/zesk/docs/module-conf.md

 # Module Configuration File variables

-Module configuration files can be a `.conf` file or a JSON file (ending with `.json`).
+Module configuration files can be a `.conf` file or a JSON file (ending with `.json`); they are located at the root directory of your module; and the location also determines your module's root directory.

-Note that `.conf` files, when loaded, all top-level key names are converted to lower case, so:

-	NAME="Module"

-and

-    name="Module"

-Are equivalent.

 ## `name` (string)